KrusnikViers/Docker-MTProxy/README.md

 # MTProto 1.0
-Easy-configurable docker image for MTProto proxy server.
+Easy-configurable docker image for the MTProto proxy server.

 [![](https://images.microbadger.com/badges/image/viers/mtproto.svg)](https://microbadger.com/images/viers/mtproto "Image size")

 ### How to run:
-All you need is installed docker and filled json configuration file.
+All you need is an installed docker and filled json configuration file.

 Configuration file format:
 ```json